 How much more fuel efficient will EEDI ships have to be, and by when?

-- an overall 10% improvement target in vessels' energy efficiency applies to new ships built between 2015 and 2019;
+- Phase I: an overall 10% improvement target in vessel energy efficiency applies to new ships built between 2015 and 2019;

-- Ships built between 2020 and 2024 will have to improve their energy efficiency by 15 to 20%, depending on the ship type;
+- Phase II: ships built between 2020 and 2024 will have to improve their energy efficiency by 15 and 20%, depending on the ship type;

-- Ships delivered after 2024 will have to be 30% more efficient.
+- Phase III: Ships delivered after 2025 will have to be 30% more efficient;

 New ship designs less fuel-efficient than those built in 1990

-Ships built in the first decade of the 2000s were, on average, less fuel-efficient than those built in 1990, according to the first ever study of the historical development of the design efficiency of new ships.
+Ships built in the first decade of the 2000s were, on average, less fuel-efficient than those built in the 1990s, according to the first ever study of the historical development of the design efficiency of new ships.

-The most recent design efficiency data indicates new ships built in 2013 were on average 10% less fuel-efficient than those built a quarter of a century ago.
+The most recent design efficiency data indicates that new ships built in 2013 were, on average, 10% less fuel-efficient than those built a quarter of a century ago.
 Bulk carriers, tankers, and container ships built in 2013 were on average 12, 8 and 8% less fuel-efficient than those built in 1990.
 The findings contradict the shipping industry’s narrative that it has been constantly improving its environmental performance.
 Market forces failed to result in more fuel-efficient ships being built.
 Oil prices in the late 1980s and early 1990s, the time when new ships were historically most fuel efficient, were around a quarter of the levels seen in the 2008-2013 period.
 Since 2013, however, the design efficiency of ships has improved considerably.
 Industry claims it is due to the EEDI but this cannot explain some of the extraordinary levels of over-compliance being seen: certain types of new ships over-comply with the 2025 Phase III EEDI requirements almost a decade in advance and sometimes by a factor of 2.
 Cyclical higher fuel prices and low freight rates are more likely to be the drivers leaving the EEDI lagging well behind.
 Although the current over-compliance is welcome news, without strengthening the EEDI news ships will likely be less efficient when market conditions (long-term fuel prices and freight rates) change.

 EEDI standards too weak to drive improvements

-IMO discussion has acknowledged that the EEDI is not stimulating the uptake of new technologies or driving efficiency improvements.
+IMO discussion has acknowledged that the EEDI is not stimulating the uptake of new technologies, nor is it driving efficiency improvements.
 Read the study here.
-Since 2013 newly-built ships subject to the EEDI have performed much the same as those not covered.
+Since 2013 newly-built ships subject to the EEDI have performed much the same as those not covered by the regulation.

 At least two-thirds of containerships, half of general cargo ships and a quarter of tankers launched in 2015 already overshoot the requirement for 2020 without using innovative new technologies.
-This shows that the standard will not encourage uptake of new technologies – all it may do is prevent a reversion to the worst designs of the past.
+This shows that the EEDI is not incentivising the uptake of new technologies – all it may do is prevent a reversion to the worst designs of the past.
 These recent efficiency gains are part of a recognised historical trend for ship design efficiency to fluctuate according to economic cycles and fuel prices.

 While reducing design speed is a very effective way of improving the design efficiency of a ship, there has in fact only been a modest reduction in the average design speed of new vessels according to the data anlaysed (and that has largely been limited to container ships).
 Meanwhile the design efficiency of new vessels has improved considerably.
-With efficiency improvements via new technologies and speed reduction largely untapped, there remains considerable potential for further design efficiency improvements but these will not be taken up unless the IMO incentivises them through a stricter EEDI requirement.
+With efficiency improvements via new technologies and speed reduction largely untapped, there remains considerable potential for further design efficiency improvements but these will not be taken up unless the IMO incentivises them through stricter EEDI requirements.